LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

    not be assigned to an output.

 ``|``
    Alternation.
-Matches either the character before or the character after the symbol.
+Matches either the characters before or the characters after the symbol.
+May appear within a group to limit the alternation boundary.

 Replacement Expressions